Skip to main content

 Technical Analysis

 CVE-2025-30377 is a high-severity use-after-free vulnerability identified in Microsoft Office 2019, specifically version 19.0.0.
-This vulnerability is categorized under CWE-416, which involves the use of memory after it has been freed, leading to undefined behavior.
-In this case, an unauthorized attacker can exploit this flaw to execute arbitrary code locally on the affected system without requiring any user interaction or privileges.
-The vulnerability arises because the application continues to use a pointer to memory that has already been deallocated, allowing attackers to manipulate program execution flow, potentially leading to full system compromise.
-The CVSS 3.1 base score of 8.4 reflects the critical nature of this vulnerability, with high impact on confidentiality, integrity, and availability (all rated high), and low attack complexity.
-The attack vector is local, meaning the attacker must have local access to the system, but no privileges or user interaction are required, increasing the risk in environments where local access is possible.
-Although no known exploits are currently reported in the wild, the vulnerability is publicly disclosed and could be targeted by attackers once exploit code becomes available.
-The lack of an official patch at the time of publication increases the urgency for organizations to implement mitigations and monitor for updates from Microsoft.
+The vulnerability is classified under CWE-416, which involves improper handling of memory that has already been freed, leading to potential exploitation.
+In this case, an unauthorized attacker can leverage this flaw to execute arbitrary code locally on the affected system without requiring any privileges or user interaction.
+The CVSS v3.1 base score is 8.4, reflecting a high impact on confidentiality, integrity, and availability.
+The attack vector is local (AV:L), meaning the attacker must have local access to the system, but no privileges (PR:N) or user interaction (UI:N) are needed, which increases the risk if local access is gained through other means.
+The vulnerability allows complete compromise of the affected system, as it can lead to full code execution with high impact on all security properties.
+No known exploits are currently reported in the wild, but the vulnerability is publicly disclosed and patched links are not yet available, indicating the need for immediate attention.
+The flaw arises from improper memory management in Microsoft Office 2019, which could be triggered by opening or processing maliciously crafted Office documents, potentially leading to system compromise.

 Potential Impact